 An unsuspecting senior executive may be lured into disclosing sensitive system information or other data that is valuable due to the position within the company the individual holds.
 Often, C-level and other executives have system access that lower-level employees do not have.
 If attackers can phish system-related or other information tied to high-level executives, the level of compromise can often be much greater.

 Another type of highly effective phishing attack on the rise involves impersonating a CEO or other high-ranking executive.
 However, its intent and purpose are slightly different.
-Unlike whaling, rather than targeting the C-Level or high-ranking executive, an attacker impersonates the identity of a CEO or other C-Level executive in communicating with a lower-level end user.
+Unlike whaling, the attacker, instead of targeting the C-Level or high-ranking executive, impersonates the identity of a CEO or other C-Level executive.
+They use this impersonation to communicate with a lower-level end user.
 This is to persuade the unsuspecting end-user to execute unauthorized wire transfers, financial transactions, or make other purchases.

 This type of phishing attack plays on basic human nature to please those in positions of authority quickly and without question.
-Unsuspecting end users may quickly want to carry out any request made by someone of this level in the organization which can lead to bypassing the normal scrutiny that may be given to similar requests made by a lower-level employee.
+Unsuspecting end users may quickly want to carry out any request made by someone of this level in the organization.
+This can lead to bypassing the usual scrutiny applied to similar requests from lower-level employees.

 CEO fraud is a growing type of phishing attack that is extremely effective.
 Attackers generally carry out this type of attack by way of an email.
 They may scrape the relevant information for C-Level employees from various social media channels to make the request seem as legitimate as possible.
 Thus, the attacker can combine the various techniques found in spear-phishing and social engineering in this highly effective form of a specialized phishing attack.